Ensuring Proper Worker Classification Part 1

-For this reason, the St. Petersburg construction lawyers of Trent Cotney, P.A. strongly advise construction professionals to know and understand the laws that govern employee labor and to make every effort to comply.
+For this reason, the St. Petersburg construction lawyers of Cotney Construction Law strongly advise construction professionals to know and understand the laws that govern employee labor and to make every effort to comply.
 The first step is to understand the difference between independent contractors and employees.
 Visit Part 2 for the remainder of the article.

 The Difference Between Independent Contractors and Employees

 An employee is one who is dependent upon their employer economically and is therefore covered under FLSA.
 An independent contractor is one who owns their own business and doesn’t depend on an employer nor receives the same job protections or tax deductions as traditional employees.
 A person’s classification as independent contractor or employee is determined by an economic realities test that the FLSA conducts.
 Most of the time, workers are truly employees; nonetheless, according to the DOL, the following factors are used to measure an employee relationship in regard to judging if a worker is indeed an employee:

 - The work the employee performs is essential to the employer

 - The worker possesses special skills that can be used independent of employer